Nick-Lucas/gapstack/packages/light-type/README.md

 * Be 1-1 compatible with typescript types
 * Typescript types should be inferable and have both inputs and outputs
 * Integrate with tools like tRPC
-* Be comfortable for a Zod user to move over from
+* Be comfortable for a Zod user to move over from, most features should be a drop-in replacement
 * Don't do anything which JS/TS can do natively, like literal unions from `["foo", "bar"] as const`

 New feature goals: